fasial634/Django-Microservice/README.md

-# Microservice For AI Solution
+# Microservice for AI Solution
 ## Overview
 This microservice is designed to provide AI-driven solutions for AI and NLP solution.
 It is built using Django framework.